 Getting To Know Yourself: True Happiness Comes From Within

-Reviewer Erika Schad, LCP, CWLC
+Medically Reviewed By: Erika Schad, LCP, CWLC

-What is Self-Actualization?
+What Is Self-Actualization?

 Put quite simply, self-actualization is a state of being that means you have become your best self.
 Although the psychologist Abraham Maslow did not originally coin the term, he is credited with bringing it to life when he developed the hierarchy of needs theory.
 We will delve into these needs in more detail, but the idea is that in order to reach self-actualization, certain needs must be met.
 If you are someone who lives a life very different to what your natural talents or dreams are, it's less likely that you're going to be happy compared to someone whose actions in life line up with the goals they've set for themselves.

-Hierarchy of Self-Actualization:
+Hierarchy Of Self-Actualization:

 Aspiring towards self-actualization is an incredible goal in that it takes a certain level of awareness to differentiate between what you want and what you need.
 This is the overarching aspiration to maximize your potential, being the best self that you can possibly be while continuing to strive to improve.
 Abraham Maslow conceived and outlined this concept in his book Motivation and Personality, discussing what he believed to be some of the key characteristics of self-actualized people.
 We will go over some of these characteristics in addition to going deeper into the different levels of self- actualization.
 Please note that everyone is different and faces different circumstances, so the order of needs is not entirely rigid.
-There is flexibility among the hierarchy.
+There is flexibility within the hierarchy.

 From the bottom of the hierarchy upwards, the needs are physiological, safety, love and belonging, esteem and self-actualization.
 The needs lower down in the hierarchy must be satisfied before individuals can attend to needs that are higher up.